 This snail-shaped house near Mexico City was designed by architect Javier Senosiain.
 Javier draws inspiration from natural forms and wants to allow a continuous flow of space and energy throughout the house.
 This space-age dwelling is particularly impressive at night when the light shines through its colored glass windows.

 This Beautiful villa is cut into the mountainside in a sleepy Swiss village.
 Entry is quite covert involving a journey through a shed and long underground tunnel into the house.
 Once inside, its many windows face out to an unspoiled view.
 Luckily you see for yourself as this villa is available to rent out for holidays.

 Japan: Minimalist House

-It’s not hard to see why this single-storey Japanese homes is name The Minimalist House.
+It’s not hard to see why this single-story Japanese home is named The Minimalist House.
 Its linear-based design has two key themes; it’s very long and it’s very white.
-You may need to wear your sunglasses inside this sparse abode but it certainly makes for in interesting use of a narrow space.
+You may need to wear your sunglasses inside this sparse abode but it certainly makes for an interesting use of a narrow space.

 Mumbai, India: Antilla

 This billion-dollar home is by far the most expensive home on this list.
 Billionaire Mukesh Ambani built this 34-storey skyscraper home for his wife.
 Hard to believe this is a private home but it has to be said the hundreds of staff needed to run the home probably make it feel a little less private.